Technology Training - Click Here!

 (click to view full)

-As an August 2006 BBC article notes, the 72 Eurofighter Typhoon Tranche 2 planes will be assembled by BAE in Warton, UK from parts made by all the partners in the Eurofighter consortium.
+As an August 2006 BBC article notes, the plan was for 72 Eurofighter Typhoon Tranche 2 planes to be assembled by BAE in Warton, UK from parts made by all the partners in the Eurofighter consortium.
 BAE itself makes the front and rear fuselage, while the European defence consortium EADS and Italy’s Alenia build the wings.
 Other British industrial winners will include jet engine manufacturer Rolls-Royce (stake in the Eurojet Turbo GmbH consortium), Smiths Group, and Dowty.

 Saudi companies are also slated to benefit from the contract, as BAE Systems has committed to invest in local Saudi companies, develop an industrial technology transfer plan, and train “thousands” of Saudi nationals to help provide through-life support.
 BAE currently employs about 4,600 personnel in Saudi Arabia.